ronnyml/snowplow-wiki/analytics-sdk/Snowplow-Analytics-SDK.md

 ##Snowplow Analytics SDKs

 - [Scala Analytics SDK](Scala-Analytics-SDK) - lets you work with Snowplow enriched events in your Scala event processing, data modeling and machine-learning jobs.
+You can use this SDK with Apache Spark, AWS Lambda, Apache Flink, Scalding, Apache Samza and other Scala-compatible data processing frameworks.
-- Python Analytics SDK
+- [Python Analytics SDK](Python-Analytics-SDK) - lets you work with Snowplow enriched events in your Python event processing, data modeling and machine-learning jobs.
+You can use this SDK with Apache Spark, AWS Lambda, and other Python-compatible data processing frameworks.
 - Node.js Analytics SDK
 - Java Analytics SDK